 Your Property Assessment Change Notice has important information for you as a property owner.
 Please review it and file it away for your records.
 No action is required unless you have questions about your assessment.

 Questions about your assessment

-Property owners will have 120 days from the Issue Date on their PACN to file a RfR.
-The Issue Date and your unique RfR deadline are included on your PACN.
-MPAC will send you a letter with the results of our review within 180 days of when we get your request.
+Property owners have 120 days from the issue date on their Property Assessment Change Notice (PACN) to file an RfR.
+The issue date and your unique RfR deadline are included on your PACN.